Understanding Toxicity: A Balanced Approach to Health

 High-profile figures, including government officials, sometimes amplify this pattern.
 For example, when a state attorney general announces an investigation into “toxic ‘forever chemicals’” in popular athletic wear, Lululemon, the word immediately triggers widespread concern and consumer fear.
 I suspect that Lululemon will be harmed financially by this sort of announcement.

-While legitimate questions about PFAS in consumer products deserve careful scrutiny, leading with emotionally charged language risks the same effect we see in clinical settings: it can stop people from asking the essential questions about dose, real-world exposure, mechanism, and individual risk before they act.
+While legitimate questions about PFAS in consumer products deserve careful scrutiny, leading with emotionally charged language risks the same effect we see in clinical settings.
+It can stop people from asking the essential questions about dose, real-world exposure, mechanism, and individual risk before they act.
 Authority, whether medical or political, does not exempt anyone from the need for precision.

 A Final Reminder